Collaborative Learning with Limited Interaction: Tight Bounds for Distributed Exploration in Multi-Armed Bandits: Fixed-Time Distributed Algorithms

+The rest of this section is devoted to the proof of Theorem~\ref{thm:alg-fixed-T}.
 In Section~\ref{sec:alg-special-case}, we first prove a special case of Theorem~\ref{thm:alg-fixed-T} when $T = \Theta(H K^{-\frac{R-1}{R}} \ln (HK))$, for which the algorithm is guaranteed to output the best arm with constant probability.
 Then, in Section~\ref{sec:alg-general}, we prove Theorem~\ref{thm:alg-fixed-T} by performing a technical modification to Algorithm~\ref{alg:fixed-T} and a reduction from general parameter settings to several independent runs of modified Algorithm~\ref{alg:fixed-T} with different parameters.